xR is here. Where could it take you?

 where can (xR) take you?

 The possibilities are only limited by your imagination.

 Dream it.
 Make it.
 Show it. xR can take you anywhere.
 Advancements in real-time 3D graphics mean that we can build you a bespoke digital world that fits uniquely with your brand, story or big idea.
 Ranging from realism to surreal fantasy - the standard rules of where a performer can be placed no longer apply.

 xR has no borders.
 FRAY’s digital worlds can be used wherever you need them.

 our recent (xR) projects

-An xR world is a world that is built-in real-time 3D software: Notch & Unreal Engine.
-The 3D worlds are modelled in Cinema4D before importing them into Notch and Unreal Engine.
-Here we add light and texture, animate and thoroughly test the digital worlds to ensure it is correctly set up for an xR stage.
+FRAY models the 3D worlds in Cinema4D before importing them into the real-time 3D software tools, Notch and Unreal Engine.
+Once imported we add light and texture, then animate and thoroughly test the digital world to ensure it is correctly set up for an xR stage.

 A Disguise media server is used as a bridge between the real and the virtual world.
 At 120 frames per second, Disguise matches the position of the virtual camera with the position of the real-world camera.
 It uses this information to apply the image to the screens and extend the image beyond the edge of the video walls.

 The final image is made up of three parts; a back plate, a camera plate and a front plate.
 The back plate is everything behind your performer.
 The camera plate is the part of the image that contains your performer.
 Finally, the front plate is everything that needs to be in front of your performer.